-Citation for published version (APA): Sundbo, J., & Gallouj, F. (1999).
-Innovation in seven european countries: the results of work package 3-4 of the SI4S project.
-Roskilde Universitet.
-Forskningsrapport / Center for Servicestudier, Roskilde Universitetscenter No. 99:1 http://css.ruc.dk/epublikationer.html
+Citation for published version (APA):

+Sundbo, J. (1999).
+Innovation in services in seven european countries: the result of work package 3-4 of the SI4S project.
+Forskningsrapport / Center for Servicestudier, Roskilde Universitetscenter Vol. 1999 No. 1

 General rights

 Copyright and moral rights for the publications made accessible in the public portal are retained by the authors and/or other copyright owners and it is a condition of accessing publications that users recognise and abide by the legal requirements associated with these rights.